 Hi there!
 Glad you’ve popped over to my about page.
 Let me share a little more about myself 🙂

 My name is Ameera aka Monkey, and I live in Ohio; I’m a Midwest girl.
-I am married to an amazing man, Michael, and we live with my generous and supportive parents (Robin and Tony.)
+I am married to an amazing man, Michael.
+We have two beautiful daughters, Yasmeen and Yara.

 I have always focused on living a healthy and physically fit lifestyle.
 As I’ve gotten older, I have noticed that it is getting more challenging to stay physically fit.
 I began to focus even more on the food I am eating.
 Initially, I hated doing this because I love to eat.
 So when my mom, Robin, and I made the decision to transition to live a Whole Food Plant Based Diet, I was super happy.
 For me, it meant I could eat MORE, and that alone was AWESEOME!
 Plus, I have more energy, feel better, feel more focused, and I know I’m helping my body.